UAArthur/UAArthur/README.md

-# 👋 Hi there, I'm UAArthur
+# 👋 Hi there, I'm Arthur

 ## 🧠 About Me